Papatheodorou-Group/BENGAL/README.md

 ## System requirements
 #### hardware:
 This workflow is written to be executed on HPC clusters with LSF job scheduler.
-It could be easily adapted to other shcedulers via syntax modifications.
-If the GPU inplementation of scVI is to be used (massively speed up the integration), GPU computing nodes are required and pleasr refer to [scVI](https://scvi-tools.org/).
+It could be easily adapted to other shcedulers by changing job resource syntax.
+If the GPU inplementation of scVI is to be used (especially for speeding up the integration on large datasets, GPU computing nodes are required and please refer to [scVI](https://scvi-tools.org/).

 #### OS:
 Development of this workflow was done on Rocky Linux 8.5 (RHEL), while in theory this can be run on any linux distribution.
+To run the GPU inplementation of scVI we used Nvidia Tesla V100 GPUs.

 ## Installation:

-#### Pull the code for BENGAL
+#### Pull the source code for BENGAL
 `git clone git@github.com:Functional-Genomics/CrossSpeciesIntegration.git`
 #### If nextflow or singularity is not installed in your cluster, install them, [go to nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html), [go to singularity documentation](https://singularity-tutorial.github.io/01-installation/)